ibracorp/authelia/README.md

 		- auth.example.com
 		- service.example.com

-This will not cover how to configure LDAP, Traefik or Let’s Encrypt, however there are plenty of resources on how to do this, including the official docs of Authelia.
+This will not cover how to configure ~~LDAP~~ (see bottom), Traefik or Let’s Encrypt, however there are plenty of resources on how to do this, including the official docs of Authelia.

 ----
 ##	REFERENCES